fedhere/PUI2015labs/github_create_repo_cmds.md

-#this is a markdown of the very first steps to create and manage a git repo with github
+#this is a markdown file guiding you through of the very first steps to create and manage a git repo with github
 ##crete a directory
 mkdir gittest_fbianco
 ##get in the directory to start working